bocchilorenzo/scrapelex/README.md

-# scrapelex
+# ScrapeLex
-Multilingual EURlex scraper.
-This is a Python package that allows you to scrape the EURlex website and download (almost) all the documents in a given language.
+Multilingual EUR-Lex scraper.
+This is a Python package that allows you to scrape the EUR-Lex website and download (almost) all the documents in a given language.
 It is based on the [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) library.

 ## Requirements